decimalst/LibraryClassFinalProject/README.md

 2. Copy the html and javascript files in the "site" directory into plnkr, or open them in your browser.
 3. Follow along the different tasks in the "to-do.txt" file
 4. Save your files to your local computer after you complete the tasks in the "to-do" file.
+5. Check your work against the branch "more-finished-version"

 ## License